Our Professional Associates

 Earlier in her career she spent five years as a consultant with McKinsey & Company in their New York office and in several locations in Latin America, advising major corporations in a variety of industries on matters of organization and strategy.
 She subsequently served in several line-management positions with the Times Mirror Corporation, working as Operations Director and General Manager in two of Times Mirror's cable-television subsidiaries.

 Janet has been extensively involved in the leadership of professional associations and volunteer activities throughout her career, and has served in the past as President of the Boston Arts Marketing Alliance, the Boston Ballet Volunteer Association, and the Boston chapter of Women in Cable.
-She is currently a member of the Board of Directors of the Community Music Center of Boston, the Board of Directors of StageSource, and the Boston Steering Committee of the National Arts Marketing Project.
+She is currently a member of the Boards of Directors of the Community Music Center of Boston and StageSource.
 She holds B.A. and M.B.A. degrees from Boston University.
 She is currently on the faculty of BU's graduate program in Arts Administration, where she was the recipient of the 2007 Deveau Faculty Award for Excellence in Teaching.

 Nina J. Berger